Yordinia/Leaderboard/README.md

 ### Run tests

-To run tests for the To Do List App, follow these steps:
+To run tests for the Leaderboard, follow these steps:

 - Open the command prompt or terminal on your computer.
 - Navigate to the project directory using the cd command.